-The primary role of the medical examiner is to investigate the deaths of individuals in Clark County over which he/she has jurisdiction; the purpose of the investigation is to determine the cause and manner of death.
+The primary role of the medical examiner is to investigate the deaths of individuals in Clark County over which they have jurisdiction; the purpose of the investigation is to determine the cause and manner of death.

-- from unknown or obscure causes (e.g. bodies found dead)
+- unknown or obscure causes (e.g. bodies found dead)

 - while in jail or prison

 In certain circumstances, the medical examiner also has jurisdiction to investigate deaths that may pose a threat to public health, such as when the diagnosis is undetermined, and the suspected cause of death is a contagious disease that may pose a public health hazard.
 Very few COVID-19 deaths meet these criteria.
 Most people infected with SARS-CoV-2 (the virus that causes COVID-19) have progressive signs and symptoms of illness and are diagnosed prior to their death.
 In 2020, the Medical Examiner’s Office investigated eight deaths that were directly or indirectly related to COVID-19 infection.

 When the medical examiner does have authority to investigate a death, the investigation is usually performed in conjunction with a law enforcement agency.
 As part of the investigation, the medical examiner collects information about the circumstances surrounding the death and reviews the medical and social histories of the person who died.
 An autopsy may also be required in some circumstances.
 In 2020, the medical examiner performed autopsies in 37% of cases investigated.